mhmxs/vagrant-host-hadoop-cassadra-cluster/README.md

 docker run -d -p 1234:2375 swarm manage token://$(cat /vagrant/currenttoken)
 ```

-Let's join to the Swarm cluster (each node requires a new terminal window)
+Let's join to the network and the cluster too (each node requires a new terminal window)

 all other node and swarm too
 ```